Daferia/walk-haven-scroll/README.md

 I have mostly used "Arima Madurai" and "Roboto" for most of the site.
 "Robot" will be used for the Body and "Arima Madurai" for the the logo.

 ### Icons
 I have chosen to use the amazing icons supplied from [Font Awesome library](https://fontawesome.com/ "Font Awesome").
-These logos are easy to interpret and are free to use on the website
+These icons are easy to interpret and are free to use on the website

 ### Colours

 I have used [Coolors](https://coolors.co/ "coolors") to generate a suitable palette for my colour scheme.

 I will explain the uses of the varius colours below, starting from top to bottom.

 ![Colour Pallet](wireframes/coolors.png)

  * --china-pink: #d87093;
  * --honeydew: #f1faee;